Wally Pfister

-Walter C. Pfister (born July 8, 1961) is an American director and former cinematographer, who is best known for his work with filmmaker Christopher Nolan.
-Some of his collaborations with Nolan include Memento (2000), The Dark Knight Trilogy (2005–2012), and Inception (2010).
-For his work on Inception, Pfister won an Academy Award for Best Cinematography and received a BAFTA Award nomination.
+Walter C. Pfister (born July 8, 1961) is an American director and former cinematographer.

+He's best known for his partnership with filmmaker Christopher Nolan, working as a cinematographer in all his films from 2000 to 2012, with his work in Inception (2010) earning him an Academy Award for Best Cinematography.

-Pfister is also known for his work on director F. Gary Gray's The Italian Job and Bennett Miller's Moneyball.
-In 2014, Pfister made his directorial debut with Transcendence (2014), through Alcon Entertainment.
-In addition to feature films, he has also directed commercials and television, including episodes of Flaked and The Tick.
+Pfister then transitioned to a career as a director, debuting with Transcendence (2014).
+After that, he worked mostly in commercials and television, including episodes of Flaked and The Tick.

 Early life

 Pfister was born in Chicago, Illinois, and raised in the New York City suburb of Irvington-on-Hudson.
 He is the son of Patricia Ann (née Conway) and Walter J. Pfister, Jr. His grandfather was the city editor of a newspaper in Wisconsin.
 His father, also known as Wally, was a TV news producer, who began his career with CBS-TV in Chicago in 1955.
 Later, as an executive at ABC News, the elder Pfister worked with David Brinkley and Peter Jennings, covering political conventions, space flights and the civil rights movement.

 When Pfister was about 11, a film company shot scenes for Shamus (1973), featuring Burt Reynolds, in his Irvington neighborhood.
 The boy was fascinated by the crew setting up lights and cameras.
-Soon afterwards, he began shooting 8 mm home movies and short films.
+Soon afterward, he began shooting 8 mm home movies and short films.
 Pfister also emulated his father by shooting slides on Kodachrome film and assembling them into shows for family and friends.